8/3/2021

 Senior Vice President, Investor Relations

 Okay, great.
 Thanks, Craig.
-For the Q&A section of our call today, we would like to ask you to limit your request opportunities to just one question and one follow-up.
-Thanks in advance for your cooperation.
-With that, I will turn it over to the operator to give you guys the introduction.
+For the Q&A section of our call today, we would like to ask you to limit your opportunities to just one question and one follow-up. you know, thanks in advance for your cooperation.
+With that, I will turn it over to the operator to give you guys the instruction.

 speaker